Find out how we are supporting University staff through the cost of living crisis.

 Rewards and benefits

-You can reduce their supermarket food bill at places like Sainsburys, Tesco and Asda.
+You can reduce your supermarket food bill at places like Sainsburys, Tesco and Asda.
 You could save £260 a year based on a typical supermarket food shop of £100 per week, with the maximum 5% discount saving through the platform.

 There are a range of ways which University of Sussex staff can benefit from discounted travel.
 You can obtain discounts on bus and train tickets through the easit scheme, in addition to interest-free season ticket loans and set-price 'Fare Deals' with the Streamline Taxis firm.